lucian-duta/lucian-duta/README.md

 ### Hi there, I’m Lucian 👋

-## I'm an exicteted student who's tring to make a carrer out of his passion.
+## I'm an student who's trying to make a carrer out of his passion.
 - 👀 I’m interested in learning as much as I can. 🤣
 - 🌱 I’m currently working on a Computer Science degree. 🎓